eheitfield/SimpleMatrixKit/README.md

 ```
 let vCov = try resid.transpose * resid / Double(n)
 ```
-`vCov is a 3 x 3 matrix with variances along the main diagonal.
-We can use a subscript to extract the variance of the the first variable
+`vCov` is a 3 x 3 matrix with variances along the main diagonal.
+We can use a subscript to extract the variance of the the first variable.
 ```
 let var0 = vCov[0,0]
 ```